-Fund raising is a way of increasing library budget.
+Fundraising is a way of increasing the library budget.
 A very good example is book sales.
 Here, some people are invited for a function and books are available on display and the visitors are encouraged to buy.
-The books are usually at a subsidized rate and displayed in an attractive manner.
+The books are usually at a subsidized rate and displayed attractively.